MapColonies/developer-portal/docs/OpenStreetMap/README.md

 ## Why are we using it <!-- {docsify-ignore} -->
 We believe that any additional data is welcome, and because OpenStreetMap is the de-facto standard in mapping in the internet today, we should also import the data and as many services as possible.

-## Available OSM based products
+## Available OSM based products <!-- {docsify-ignore} -->
-- [OSM Carto](/getting-started/vector/openstreetmap_carto#openstreetmap-carto) The default OSM raster tile layer style.
+- [OSM Carto](/OpenStreetMap/osm-carto/README.md#openstreetmap-carto) The default OSM raster tile layer style.
-- [Nominatim](/osm/nominatim/nominatim_overview#nominatim) OpenStreetMap based GeoCoding and Reverse GeoCoding service.
+- [Nominatim](/getting-started/vector/services/nominatim_service#nominatim) OpenStreetMap based GeoCoding and Reverse GeoCoding service.

 ## Future OSM based products <!-- {docsify-ignore} -->
 - Navigation